yuyangsun333/preswald/README.md

 - End-to-End Coverage.
 Handle ingestion, ETL, and visualization in one platform
 - Efficient by Design.
 Avoid the sprawling complexity of the modern data stack while keeping what works.
 - Connect to CSV, JSON, Parquet, or SQL databases in seconds.
 - Fully Customizable Themes.
-Your app, your brand—just tweak images and names in `config.toml`.
+Your app, your brand—just tweak images and names in `preswald.toml`.
 - Go live on your machine with a single command.

 <br>